 BARTON COMMUNITY COLLEGE FOUNDATION bartonccfoundation.org Since 1967, the Foundation has provided Barton with the private resources necessary to fulfill its mission by supporting academic scholarships, improving facilities, purchasing classroom and capital equipment, and funding programs and initiatives that support our students and staff.
 Each year, the Foundation awards hundreds of scholarships to deserving students.
-Students, complete the Foundation's application online by the preference deadline of March 1.
-Foundation scholarships are in addition to any awarded by the College.
+Students complete the Foundation's application online by the priority deadline of March 15 and before the final deadline of August 31.
+Multiple award sessions take place during the open application period.
+Foundation scholarships are in addition to any awarded by the College or other organizations.
 The Foundation coordinates multiple friend- and fund-raising activities and events each year to benefit the college and encourages private donors and organizations to support Barton.
-For more information on how you can advance academics through the Barton Community College Foundation, contact us at (620) 792-9306, foundation@bartonccc.edu, or 245 NE 30 RD, Great Bend, KS 67530 .
+For more information on how you can advance academics through the Barton Community College Foundation, contact us at (620) 792-9306, foundation@bartonccc.edu, or 245 NE 30 RD, Great Bend, KS 67530.
 All donations are tax deductible.